ryanoasis/nerd-fonts/contributing.md

 * Squashing to 1 commit is **not** required at this time
 * Use sensible commit messages (when in doubt: `git log`)
+* Use a sensible number of commit messages
 * If your PR fixes a specific issue number, include it in the commit message: `"Fixes XYZ error (fixes #123)"`

 ## Code standards